 1. Your site was hacked

-No matter how many security measures you put in place, any site can be hacked.
+No matter how many security measures you put in place, any site can be hacked and be infected by malware.
 A hacked website hurts your business, especially if it goes down completely, and could even lead to search engine penalties.